sampsyo/cs6120/content/blog/2019-12-18-qvec/index.md

 | Control | External (Laser) | Voltage Level |
 | States per bit | Exponential | Linear |

-In general, quantum computer can implement all of the computation primitives that a classical one can.
+In general, a quantum computer can implement all of the computation primitives that a classical one can.
 Both, in theory, can be turing complete with a universal set of logic gates.
 However, quantum computing also has computational primitives that classical computers don't share.
 These primitives are key to quantum supremacy: the concept that a quantum computer can theoretically outperform classical computers.

 | Unique compute | Example Usage |
 | ----------------| ------------- |